FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st February 2024.md

 would be put on the agenda of the full Council meeting in March or May for consideration and

 adoption by the Elected Members.
+This was noted by the Elected Members.
+---
-This was noted by the Elected Members.--- A query was raised in relation to whether a bus stop at Holycross would be possible.
+A query was raised in relation to whether a bus stop at Holycross would be possible.
 The issue

 of safety regarding buses stopping here was highlighted.
 The Senior Executive Engineer and